wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

         let wasmBytes = new Uint8Array(await response.arrayBuffer())

         // IMPORTANT:
-        // Some wasi modules import datatypes that cannot yet be supplied by all
+        // Some wasi module interfaces use datatypes that cannot yet be supplied by
-        // JavaScript environments (for example, you can't yet import a JavaScript
+        // all JavaScript environments (for example, you can't yet import a
-        // BigInt into WebAssembly).
-Therefore, the interface to such modules has
+        // JavaScript BigInt into WebAssembly).
+Therefore, the interface to such
-        // to be transformed using `@wasmer/wasm-transformer`, which we will cover
+        // modules has to be transformed using `@wasmer/wasm-transformer`, which we
-        // in later examples
+        // will cover in later examples

         // Instantiate the WebAssembly file
         let { instance } = await WebAssembly.instantiate(wasmBytes, {